-If you are struggling, or need a more in-depth tutorial on this I suggest you read my article on how to remove an Apple ID from an iPhone or iPad.
+If you are struggling, or need a more in-depth tutorial on this I suggest you read my article on 10 Things You Must Do Before Selling Or Trading In Your iPhone or iPad.

-Once the iCloud lock has been removed you will be able to setup your iPhone or iPad normally.
-You will never be asked for the Apple ID of the previous owner again.
+Once you remove iCloud activation lock you will be able to setup your iPhone or iPad normally.
+You will never be asked for the Apple ID of the seller again.

-What if the previous owner has forgotten their iCloud details?
+What if the previous owner has forgotten their Apple ID account details?

-The original owner can reset the password if they have forgotten it – as long as they remember their Apple ID.
+The original owner can reset the password if they have forgotten it – as long as they remember their Apple ID account information.